 Also Read: Can Small LED Lights Impact Your Health Negatively?

 Why Are LED Lights So Energy-efficient?

 LED lights use up to 75% less energy than conventional forms of lights.

 LEDs are themselves the source of photons.
 They generate photons (light particles) when the current is passed through them.
 They have no filaments or materials that need to be burned to produce light.
-About 95% of the consumed energy is emitted as light and only 5% is lost as heat.
-So, LEDs are energy efficient because the wastage of energy is minimum.
+About 95% of the consumed energy is emitted as light, while only 5% is lost as heat.
+LEDs are wildly energy efficient because the wastage of energy is kept to a minimum.

-Whereas in incandescent bulbs, the filament material has to be heated by the flow of current until it glows which then emits light.
-In this process, about 90% of consumed energy is lost due to thermal radiation and only 10% is emitted as light.
+In incandescent bulbs, the filament material must be heated by the flow of current until it glows, which then emits light.
+In this process, about 90% of the consumed energy is lost due to thermal radiation and only 10% is emitted as light.

-In CFLs on the other hand, the current is passed through a tube containing argon and mercury vapor and this action generates light energy which however is again only 20% of the consumed energy due to significant loss in form of heat energy.
+In CFLs, on the other hand, the current is passed through a tube containing argon and mercury vapor and this action generates light energy.
+However, again, only 20% of the consumed energy generates light, due to a significant loss in the form of heat energy.

 LED lights deliver more lumens (quantities of visible light) per watt than incandescents.
 They have higher luminous efficacy.
-Approximately, 60-watt incandescent bulbs can generate up to 900 lumens, while a LED bulb uses only 6-8 watts.
+60-watt incandescent bulbs can roughly generate up to 900 lumens, whereas an LED bulb uses only 6-8 watts for the same luminosity.

 LED lights are capable of changing the lighting scenario of the globe completely in the near future.
-They are also widely used in electronics and gadgets like LED Televisions, watches, mobile screens.
+They are also widely used in electronics and gadgets like LED Televisions, watches and mobile screens.

 Long-lasting, money-saving, and extremely efficient, LED lights are power-packed.
-They are worth a try and will surely light up your world!
+They are worth a try and will undoubtedly light up your world!